 His coach immediately initiated cardiopulmonary resuscitation (CPR) after no pulses were palpated.
 The paramedics arrived 5 minutes later and, as noted on the rhythm strip, found the patient to be in ventricular fibrillation.
 One 200-J countershock was administered converting the ventricular fibrillation to a normal sinus rhythm.
 The patient slowly regained consciousness.
 He was confused initially and was amnestic to the event.

 Upon arrival at the ED, the patient reports mild anterior chest-wall pain but no shortness of breath, palpitations, weakness, or feelings of confusion.
 He states that he has never before fainted.
 The patient and his mother report no significant past medical or family history, including any arrhythmias, unexplained sudden deaths, or cardiac structural diseases.
-He states that he does not have a lower exercise tolerance than his teammates and also denies any smoking, drinking, use of medications, illicit substance abuse, or doping practices.
+He states that he does not have a lower exercise tolerance than his teammates and does not smoke, drink, use medications, abuse illicit substances, or engage in doping practices.